mariusespejo/semantic-redux-form-fields/README.md

 ## Developer Notes:

 To update the styleguide docs:
-- delete the 'docs' directory
 - run `npm run styleguide:build`
-- rename the 'styleguide' directory to 'docs'
+- make sure to push updates back to the main branch